 This will depend on the policies in place at the nursery.
 Some nurseries will be more flexible, allowing you to switch your days if you would prefer to.
 You’ll usually still have to give a fair amount of notice though, so bear this in mind.

-However, many nurseries won’t allow you to change your day(s) because of bank holiday closures.
-If you want to book an additional session because of the closure, you’ll usually pay for the bank holiday day and an additional cost for the extra session, and this will be dependent on availability.
+However, many nurseries won’t allow you to change your day because of bank holiday closures.
+If you want to book an extra session due to the closure, you’ll usually pay for the bank holiday day and an extra cost for the extra session.
+This will also be dependent on availability.

 Childcare during the summer holidays